mpchenette/house/README.md

 ## Core Goals
 This house should:

-1. Be as future-proof as possible
+1. be as ___ as possible
+    1. future-proof
+    2. safe
-    1. baby/child/family friendly and as safe as possible for all stages of life, no after-build customization needed
-        - should be able to fit a family of 5 with in-laws (i.e., +4), comfortably
+        - baby/child/family friendly and as safe as possible for all stages of life, no after-build customization needed should be able to fit a family of 5 with in-laws (i.e., +4), comfortably
-2. Minimize:
+2. minimize
     1. maintenance
     2. recurring cost
     3. bugs (ex., ultra clean garage, no cardboard or unused/unneeded items anywhere, all furniture comes off ground or has minimal contact with ground)
+	4. clutter / "busy" items and decor. why have to 2 things to perform 2 tasks when you could integrate them together and just have 1 thing performing 2 tasks. ex. tesla solar roof vs solar panels and a roof. or an integrated doorstop/door hinge instead of having them separate
-3. Maximize:
+3. maximize
     1. beauty
 4. as natural as possible. all natural materials where possible, nothing that is toxic
 5. Not cut corners to save on cost or ease of implementation